awazgyawali/multipart_request/README.md

 # multipart_request

 A flutter plugin to send a multipart request and gt progress event.
-Only runs on android and uses OkHttp.
+Works on both Android and iOS

 ## Example
     var request = MultipartRequest();